Understand how Youth Work can Support Young People who Misuse Substances

 • Failing to recognise the limits of their role by offering advice or counselling beyond their competence instead of signposting to specialist services.

 • Misconception: Youth work is the same as teaching or social work.
-Correction: Youth work is distinct because it is voluntary, informal, and focuses on young people's personal and social development rather than academic outcomes or statutory interventions.
+Correction: Youth work is distinct—it is voluntary, informal, and focuses on the young person's agenda, not a prescribed curriculum or statutory intervention.

 • Misconception: Safeguarding is only about reporting abuse.
-Correction: Safeguarding also involves creating safe environments, promoting online safety, and ensuring activities are risk-assessed to prevent harm.
+Correction: Safeguarding also involves proactive measures like risk assessments, promoting online safety, and creating a culture of vigilance.

 Frequently Asked Questions